aprilmintacpineda/react-fluxible/README.md

 # Change logs

-For the change logs, please see the [relesae notes](https://github.com/aprilmintacpineda/react-fluxible/releases).
+For the change logs, please see the [release notes](https://github.com/aprilmintacpineda/react-fluxible/releases).

 # Install